 Ashore Thompson served as the Operations Officer with Patrol and Reconnaissance Force Seventh Fleet at Kadana Air Base, Okinawa; a Joint Strategic Plans Officer with United States Central Command in Tampa, Florida; and while flying the Beechcraft C-12M Huron and NP-3C Orion, the Project Director with Scientific Development Squadron One (VXS-1) at Naval Air Station Patuxent River, Maryland.

-His most recent assignment prior to Naval Reserve Officer Training Corps Unit, University of Notre Dame was as Safety Officer on the aircraft carrier USS Nimitz (CVN 68) in Bremerton, Washington.
+His most recent assignment prior to the Naval Reserve Officer Training Corps Unit, University of Notre Dame, was as the Safety Officer on the aircraft carrier USS Nimitz (CVN 68) in Bremerton, Washington.